-- Presentation of the case (5-10 minutes) - a.
+- 1. Presentation of the case (5-10 minutes) - a.
 The case should be presented in a history and physical format that includes (when relevant) the history of present illness, past medical history, social history and review of systems, physical examination, pertinent laboratories, and pertinent hospital course. - 2.
-Discussion of problem/condition (10-15 minutes)

-3. Conclusions and summary (10-15 minutes)

-a.
+Discussion of problem/condition (10-15 minutes) - a.
+The focus should be on drug therapy; however, background information regarding the problem is appropriate.
+Use of primary literature regarding drug therapy is highly recommended.
+Residents should speak to the strengths and limitations of evidence available, and the applicability of the evidence available to the case. - 3.
+Conclusions and summary (10-15 minutes) - a.
 The resident should present recommendations regarding drug therapy for the primary problem/condition and critique of specific therapy for the case subject.
 The resident should also discuss whether different approaches would have conferred different outcomes in the patient.
 Conclusions should be in the form of a firm stance or opinion about the topic at hand.

 Copies of handouts should be provided at the time of presentation.
-Blank evaluation forms should be provided at the time of presentation (next page).